aletgn/chi2_test/README.md

 $$ \mathcal{E}_i = N\cdot \mathbb{P}[X\in\mathcal{X}_i]$$

+As the best practice suggests, should the i-th class have $\mathcal{O}_i < 5$, such a class should be merged with its left or right neighbours.
+If this adjustment is not done, the denominator of $U$ might become far too high for the i-th class, thus eventually leading to huge, yet unjustified values of $U$.
 As widely employed for this kind of test, we adopt the following _test statistic_:

 $$ U = \sum_{i  = 1}^{k}\frac{(\mathcal{O}_i - \mathcal{E}_i)^2}{\mathcal{E}_i} $$